sunmeadowshoa/sunmeadowshoa.github.io/index.md

  > HOA dues primarily go towards landscaping the common areas, insurance, and deed restriction enforcement.
  - Why do I have to maintain my yard?
  > All HOA members benefit when the neighborhood is aesthetically pleasing; also, it helps to maintain property values in the neighborhood.
 Finally, City of College Station requires front yard to be maintained otherwise you will be cited for violation.
+ - Can I keep garbage and trash cans on my drive way or front yard?
+ > Absolutely not!
+This is violation of deed restritions.
+Garbage cans must be screened OUT OF SIGHT behind fence except on [collection days](https://www.cstx.gov/departments___city_hall/publicworks/solid_waste_recycling/collection_schedule).
+Only duplexes without gate access to backyard from front street allowed to keep trash cans against fence on side of a house as much screened out of sight as possible.
  - What do I do about concerns of too many people in a household?
  > This is not a restriction governed by our CCR.
 If you suspect that a household has more unrelated residents than the City allows, contact College Station Code Enforcement at 979-764-6363.
  - What do I do about loud and disturbing neighbors?